radio4000/r4/README.txt

 DEVELOPMENT

-Run tests with `yarn test`.
+Lint scripts and run tests with `yarn test`.
-Format all scripts with `yarn prettier`.
+To fix linting, try `xo --fix`.

 If you you are changing the path or adding a new binary, remember to run `yarn unlink` and `yarn link` in the project.